 Yaakov Levine, a former graduate student of Tracey's, has worked out that the nerve fibres involved in reducing inflammation have a low activation threshold.
 They can be turned on with as little as 250-millionths of an amp — one-eighth the amount often used to suppress seizures.
 And although people treated for seizures require up to several hours of stimulation per day, animal experiments have suggested that a single, brief shock could control inflammation for a long time10.
 Macrophages hit by acetylcholine are unable to produce TNF-α for up to 24 hours, says Levine, who now works in Manhasset at SetPoint Medical, a company established to commercialize vagus-nerve stimulation as a medical treatment.

-By 2011, Tracey was ready to try his technique in humans, thanks to his animal studies, Levine's optimization of electrical stimulation, and funding from SetPoint.
-That first trial was overseen by Paul-Peter Tak, a rheumatologist at the University of Amsterdam.
+By 2011, SetPoint was ready to try the technique in humans, thanks to animal studies and Levine's optimization efforts.
+That first trial was overseen by Paul-Peter Tak, a rheumatologist at the University of Amsterdam and at the UK-based pharmaceutical company GlaxoSmithKline.
 Over the course of several years, 18 people with rheumatoid arthritis have been implanted with stimulators, including Katrin.

 She and 11 other participants saw their symptoms improve over a period of 6 weeks.
 Lab tests showed that their blood levels of inflammatory molecules, such as TNF-α and interleukin-6, decreased.
 These improvements vanished when the devices were shut off for 14 days — and then returned when stimulation was resumed.